vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part two, in which She loves Him back

+Now He and She are here each day.  <br>
+They are here more and more, by night  <br>
+and day, in the dreams that I write, <br>
+in the streets as faces in my way.

 Let's go to the hill of the dream. <br>
 If we look down in to the rocks, <br>
 in the midst of all the stone blocks, <br>